 As renewed interest gains momentum, many see the style as a form of maximalist architecture due to the large framed buildings.

 Let’s look at a few characteristics that define the brutalist style.

-This is the single most important component of a brutalist structure.
-It must be made primarily out of concrete.
-There can and will be other materials, such as rebar, but most of it will be concrete or CMU.
+Concrete is the most important component of brutalism.
+Other materials can be used, such as rebar, but most of the structure will consist of reinforced concrete or CMU.

-Brutalism is all about geometric and blocky designs.
-But it isn’t dainty and blocky, but rather bulky and blocky.
+Brutalism is all about geometric shapes and block designs.
+Blocks are dense hand-heavy, rather than soft.
 Whereas other designs would be similar to standard Legos, brutalist designs are similar to Mega Bloks.